U.S. files drug trafficking charges against Venezuelan president

 Maduro "helped manage and ultimately lead" a criminal organization known as the Cartel of the Suns, according to an indictment that was made public Thursday.
 Under his leadership, the cartel "sought not only to enrich its members and enhance their power, but also to flood the United States with cocaine and inflict the drug's harmful and addictive effects on users in this country," according to the indictment.

-An indictment filed in federal court in Manhattan said Maduro and other cartel members "prioritized using cocaine as a weapon against America and importing as much cocaine as possible into the United States."
+The indictment, filed in federal court in New York City, said Maduro and other cartel members "prioritized using cocaine as a weapon against America and importing as much cocaine as possible into the United States."

-The charges marked a new low in U.S. relations with Venezuela, which have been deteriorating since 1999, when Hugo Chavez, Maduro's predecessor, became president.
-He villainized the US and other countries he accused of taking advantage of Venezuela.

 The U.S. and Maduro have long been at odds over the country's extensive corruption.
 The Trump administration backed a leader of the opposition, Juan Guaidó, instead of Maduro.
-The United States is among more than 50 countries that have refused to recognize Maduro as head of state.
+The U.S. is among more than 50 countries that have refused to recognize Maduro as head of state.

 The criminal charges said Maduro personally negotiated multi-ton shipments of cocaine and coordinated relations with Honduras and other countries to facilitate the illegal drug trade.

-During a news conference streamed online, Attorney General William Barr said the Maduro regime is allowing members of the FARC terror group "to use Venezuela as a safe haven from which they can continue to conduct their cocaine trafficking."
-He said the group flies or ships up to 250 metric tons to the US each year, which amounts to 30 million lethal doses.
+During a news conference that was streamed online, Attorney General William Barr said the Maduro regime is allowing members of the FARC guerrilla movement, which the U.S. identifies as a terrorist organization, "to use Venezuela as a safe haven from which they can continue to conduct their cocaine trafficking."
+He said the group flies or ships up to 250 metric tons to the U.S. each year, which amounts to 30 million lethal doses.

-Federal prosecutors also unsealed criminal charges against 13 other current and former Venezuelan officials including the president of Venezuela's National Constituent Assembly, the chief justice of the country's supreme court, the minister of defense and the former director of the country's military intelligence agency.
+Federal prosecutors also unsealed criminal charges against 13 other current and former Venezuelan officials, including the president of the National Constituent Assembly, the chief justice of the supreme court, the defense minister and the former director of the military intelligence agency.

 Maduro denounced the charges in a tweet.
 "As the head of the state, I have an obligation to defend the peace and stability of the entire country, whatever circumstances are presented."